E1337Kat/cyberpunk2077_ext_redux/README.md

 5. Restart Vortex
 6. Try to install a mod to verify the extension works correctly

+## Running The Tests

+There's a [jest](https://jestjs.io/) test suite in `test/`, and it's automatically run on pre-commit.
+You can also use `npm run test` and/or configure that in your IDE.

 ## Reporting Bugs & Making Suggestions

 https://github.com/E1337Kat/cyberpunk2077_ext_redux/issues